bozhansky/pdsnd_github/README.md

 ### Description
 ### Describe what your project is about and what it does
-Based on initial user input, the script parses the data and provides some bike sharing statistics for 3 major US cities.
+Based on initial user input, the script parses the data and provides bike sharing statistics for 3 major US cities, namely Chicago, New York City and Washington.

 ### Files used
 ### Include the files used